-Join Peggy Fisher for an in-depth discussion in this video Working with decisions, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Working with decisions, part of Learning Java.

 - When adding decision making logic in Java…the programmer often uses relational operators…to compare two values.…Some relational operators are…less than,…less than or equal to,…greater than,…and greater than or equal to.…We also have two equal signs,…which allows us to compare two values.…Remember that a single equal sign…represents an assignment,…that's when you're setting one value…to another value.…So we needed a way to say…are these two things equal?…And we use two equal signs.…

 And finally, not equal.…You'll see in Java, and many programming languages,…we use the exclamation point…to indicate "not."…So in this case, we would read this as…not equal.…In addition, sometimes it's necessary to join…two or more statements.…This is done using logical operators.…We have the "and" operator,…which looks like this,…two ampersands.…And then we have the "or" operator,…which is two pipes.…In Java, we use the keyword "if"…and determine if it is true or false.…